How to Rent a Car in Italy: Complete Guide for Travelers

 • Access rural areas: Many of Italy’s most charming regions, such as Umbria or the Sicilian coast, are easier to visit with a car.

-Yes, but only when accompanied by the International Driving Permit (IDP).
-To rent a car in Italy, you’ll need your Brazilian license, but most rental companies also require the IDP.
+To rent a car in Italy, you’ll need your valid national driver’s license, and most rental companies also require an International Driving Permit (IDP).

 What you need to rent a car in Italy: